How do HVAC systems work?

 The air conditioner cools the air and circulates it throughout the home.
 It does not create cool air.
 The air conditioner unit takes the warm air from the house and cycles it through a system that removes the heat and therefore cools it.
 Review our latest article titled "What Does An HVAC Compressor Do?" for more detailed information on the inner workings of an air conditioner.

-Types of HVAC Systems
+Types of HVAC systems

 There are different types of HVAC systems.
 The unit you have or choose to put in your home depends on the size and the ability to add ductwork and equipment inside your home.

-Split System
+Split system

 A split system is a term for whole-house heating, ventilation, and air conditioning.
 A split system has a furnace or heating element and an air conditioning unit, typically in the basement of the home, along with an air conditioning condenser unit situated outside of the house.
 Both of these units are attached to the ductwork throughout the home.

 If your home is not equipped to have ductwork, then a ductless or mini-split system will be your best option.
-Ductless systems work to cool or heat one room and is attached to a wall with the condenser unit outside.
-They have a heat pump, which enables it to heat and cool your room of choice.
+Ductless systems work to cool or heat one room and are attached to a wall with the condenser unit outside.
+They have a heat pump, which enables them to heat and cool your room of choice.
 Some systems offer the ability to add up to four indoor units without the need for ductwork.
 This is also a good option for air conditioning if you have ductless heating in your home.

-Zoned Unit
+Zoned unit

 Another system is called a zoned unit.
 A zone unit allows you to control the airflow in each room.
 Instead of having the entire home at one temperature, you can control the temperature in multiple rooms to suit your comfort level as you would with a split system.
 A zoned unit also helps with efficiency and energy purposes.

-Main Components of an HVAC System
+Main components of an HVAC system

-The Thermostat
+The thermostat

-This is the brains of your entire system.
+This is the brain of your entire system.
 The thermostat is attached to a wall and contains an internal thermometer.
 As you set the thermostat to a specific temperature, it will monitor, and as the temperature either rises or falls, it will kick on to maintain the temperature you've set.
 Some systems will also have humidity control that you can also set to your liking.
 Newer systems now allow you to control the temperature right from your smartphone.

-Air Return
+Air return

 Your air return sucks the air in and sends it to the furnace or air conditioning condenser to heat or cool the air.